mxagar/deploying-machine-learning-models/ML_Deployment_Guide.md

 **IMPORTANT**: This section is a complete mess.
 The instructor mentions very fast key concepts -- they code (the YAML configuration file for Cicle CI) is extensive, but only some sections are explained.
 There are some overview slides, but the practical code is barely touched.
 Therefore, I won't extend here.
 The main idea is that all the processes we have done so far with `tox` and the `heroku` deployment are automated using Cicle CI.
 An important aspect is also the privacy: private packages are used, to show how that would work in companies.

+**IMPORTANT**: I use Github/Gitlab for continuous integration.
+You can check these links for more information and examples:

+- Census Model Deployment to Heroku Using FastAPI: [census_model_deployment_fastapi](https://github.com/mxagar/census_model_deployment_fastapi)
+- CI/CI Pipelines with Gitlab and Github: [cicd_guide](https://github.com/mxagar/cicd_guide)

 ## 7. Deploying the ML API with Containers

 I have created several guides on Docker in the past which summarize how to use docker: [templates/docker](https://github.com/mxagar/templates/tree/master/docker_swarm_kubernetes).
 My personal files are: